capnproto/capnproto/doc/encoding.md

 ## NOT FINALIZED

 The Cap'n Proto encoding is still evolving.
-In fact, as of this writing, the format described by this spec is newer than what is actually implemented.
+Anything in this document could still change.

 ## 64-bit Words